A complete guide to the Zendesk Salesforce app in 2026

 Syncing Zendesk tickets to Salesforce cases

-The hidden challenges of the standard Zendesk Salesforce app
+Considerations for scaling the Zendesk Salesforce app

 Taking your Zendesk Salesforce app integration further with an AI support agent